snikhil1998/deb-build-scripts/README.md

 This repository has bash scripts to automate building Debian packages from source codes of GitHub repositories.
+Scripts are made only for the github repositories which do not have the Debian packages.

 Currently, only scripts for building NoteBook Fan Control (NBFC) and RyzenAdj are made.